 Volatility in financial markets can result in significant changes in the value of financial assets such as bonds, equities and other securities that QNB holds.
 This can be influenced by external factors such as the tightening and/or loosening of monetary policy in the U.S. and capital outflows from emerging markets which may result in sharp changes in asset values and a tightening of financial market conditions.
 Any deterioration in economic and financial market conditions could lead to future impairment charges and markdowns of QNB's investment portfolio.
 Moreover, market volatility and illiquidity may make it difficult to value certain investment exposures.
 Valuations in future periods, reflecting then-prevailing market conditions, may result in significant changes in the fair values of QNB's exposure.
 In addition, the value ultimately realised by QNB may be materially different from the current or estimated fair value.
-Any of these factors could require QNB to recognise valuation losses or realise impairment charges, any of which may adversely affect its business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.
+Any of these factors could require QNB to recognise valuation losses or realise impairment charges, any of which may adversely affect its business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Deed of Guarantee.